proofgeist/proofkit/cli/template/nextjs/README.md

 While this template is designed to be a minimal starting point, the proofkit CLI will guide you through adding additional features and pages.

-To add new things to your project, simply run `pnpm proofkit` from the project's root directory.
+To add new things to your project, simply run the `proofkit` script from the project's root directory.

+e.g. `npm run proofkit` or `pnpm proofkit` etc.

+For more information, see the full [ProofKit documentation](https://proofkit.proofgeist.com).

 ## Project Structure